SanJulin/Hidden-item-game-module/README.md

 ## Testing

-# Manual testing of the game
+## Manual testing of the game
 Enter node user-testapp.js to manually test the module by playing the game.

-# Computer testing of the game
+## Computer testing of the game
-Enter node ai-testapp.js to see the AI playing the game.
+Enter node ai-testapp.js to see the computer AI playing the game.

-# Testing of methods
+## Testing of methods
 Enter node method-testapp.js to see the test result of Class methods.